microsoft/TypeScript-wiki/Updating-TypeScript-in-Visual-Studio-2017.md

 This means that if you have two projects that use different TypeScript compiler versions, you will have to manually toggle the setting each time you switch projects.
 This is not ideal, so if possible, upgrade to Visual Studio 2017 15.3 and follow the instructions below.

-## Configuring TypeScript versions in Visual Studio 2017 version 15.3
+## Setting TypeScript versions in Visual Studio 2017 version 15.3

 In Visual Studio 2017 version 15.3 and later, the TypeScript version used is bound to individual projects.